harshadhatagale/movie-recommendation-system/readme.md

-Here's a sleek, engaging, and sexy README template you can drop into your movie-recommendation-system repo.
-It's inspired by top practices—making it visually appealing, clear, and ready for collaboration 🚀

 # 🎬 Movie Recommendation System

 A powerful **Collaborative Filtering + Content-Based** system built in Python (Jupyter), leveraging the MovieLens 20M dataset to provide personalized movie suggestions and rating predictions.